nicholaswmin/automap/README.md

 These results were gathered with the benchmark mentioned above on a popular cloud-provider with native Redis add-ons and about `20x` concurrency.

+For the internal-use that this module is designed for, these are satisfactory results.

 ### Atomicity

 #### Save

-- Each list is decomposed into a single Redis `HSET` command.
+- Each list needs a single Redis `HSET` command.
-- All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.
+- All `HSET`s are assembled into a single [pipelined][pipe] transaction then they are sent down the wire.

-Additionally, there's a simple Lua script which allows something akin to a [`mget`][mget], but for hashes.
+Additionally, there's a Lua script which allows something akin to a [`mget`][mget], but for hashes.

 These methods ensure updates are both performant and [atomic][atomic][^1].

 #### Fetch

-In contrast, fetching an object graph is not atomic.
+Fetching an object is not entirely atomic.

 ### Nested Lists

-This module allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...
+An arbitrary amount of nesting-level of lists is allowed.
+You can have a list, inside another list, inside another list and so on...

 But you should note the following ...